Guillaumecoi/Markdown-Use-Case-Manager/README.md

 ### **Available Fields**
 - **👥 Personas** - Target users and stakeholders
 - **📋 Prerequisites** - System requirements and dependencies
+- **🔗 Preconditions** - Conditions that must be true before use case execution
+- **✅ Postconditions** - Conditions that will be true after successful completion
+- **🔗 Use Case References** - Relationships to other use cases (dependencies, extensions, etc.)
 - **✍️ Author/Reviewer** - Ownership and review information
 - **💰 Business Value** - Why this use case matters
 - **🔧 Complexity** - Implementation difficulty assessment